 Below Big Creek the river enters Hell’s kitchen with a long splashy entrance followed by some narrow routes through big rocks at the bottom.
 Rafts have a physically demanding entrance move going right to left before Hell’s narrows down for the crux part of the rapid.

 Fun boulder dodging at low water which becomes hole dodging at high water.
 The rapid ends at the Mohican Mines where there is a campsite on river left.
 Just downstream at mile 15.1 the North Fork of the Tuolumne enters offering more camping and a fun side hike.

 Mile 15.1: North Fork Tuolumne River

 On river right, the North Fork of the Tuolumne River enters.
 The river is usually low enough to hike up to some nice swimming holes.
 During high water years there is a Class IV+ run down the North Fork.

 Mile 16.5 – 17.7: the Alps, Let’s Make a Deal and Pinball

-Many times these rapids are under water when the reservoir is high.
-When they are out Pinball, the last one, is challenging.
+Many times these rapids are under water when New Don Pedro Reservoir is high.
+When they are out Pinball, the last one, is challenging for rafts.